Can folded dollar bills on the ground be deadly? What to know

-(WJW) — There was a drug awareness story last month that got a lot of people talking — but for the wrong reasons, said a local doctor.
+(WJW) — There was a drug awareness story last month that got a lot of people talking — but for the wrong reasons, a doctor said.

 In April, a sheriff’s office in western Kansas reported methamphetamine was found inside a folded $1 bill in a resident’s yard, and issued what it deemed to be a public safety announcement.
 The report drew a lot of questions about whether it was common to simply encounter harmful drugs in public or even in your front yard.